oskariorg/oskari-server/MigrationGuide.md

 ## 1.45.0

+## Oskari initialization

+Initialization of the software on empty database has been revised.
+All content creation has been moved to application specific flyway modules.
+The core module only creates the base database, migrates the schema and transforms existing data when needed.

+For existing databases this is a non-issue and everything works as before.
+For new applications and application specific initialization for the database (like initial layers and appsetups) this changes a few things.

+The sample application now creates the appsetups, layers and users for demo-purposes.
+Any oskari-server-extension should modify the application init on empty db accordingly.

 ### GeoServer migration

 If you have the bundled GeoServer (for myplaces etc) running on the same Jetty as oskari-map you should add this to oskari-ext.properties: